 Tyre balancing, which can also be referred to as tyre unbalancing, refers to the distribution of weight inside the car tyre or wheel.
 As the tyre rotates, an imbalance in weight distribution may lead to external pressure on the axle, causing vibrations that affect the stability of the steering wheel.
 If you notice unusual vibrations, excessive tyre wear, or suspension damage on your vehicle, it is a sign that your vehicle needs its tyres to be balanced.

 Is tyre balancing the same as wheel alignment?

 Although both are regular car maintenance services, tyre balancing is not the same as wheel alignment.
 Wheel alignment focuses on correcting the tyre angles so they move in the same direction when driving.
 This also leads to proper contact of tyres with the road, which helps to maximise tyre life by reducing wear.

 During tyre balancing, the tyres are mounted on a balancing machine that measures the balance as the tyre is rotating.
 Once unbalance is discovered, you can attach small lead weights to eliminate the unbalance.
 Furthermore, tyres must be balanced on the wheels during fitting since they are not the same weight.
 Tyre unbalance may result from a valve or slight deviation; your local mechanic will notice and correct this.

-What are the signs your tyres need balancing?
+What are the signs that your tyres need balancing?

 When the wheel-tyre assembly on your car is out of balance, several things will tell you there is a problem.
 You’ll notice it from the feeling of the steering wheel or sometimes the floor.
 Another sign is a repeated “thump” sound that gets faster as you accelerate and vice versa.